JuliaSmoothOptimizers/JSOTutorials.jl/introduction-to-optimizationproblems/index.md

 One of the advantages of these problems is that they are type-stable.
 Indeed, one can specify the output type with the keyword `type` as follows.
+Note that in version < 0.8 the argument was `type=Val(DataType)`.
 ```julia
 nlp16_12 = OptimizationProblems.ADNLPProblems.woods(n=12, type=Float16)
 ```